In the US: Wednesdays, 10pm ET/PT, Audience

 Refreshingly for a conspiracy theory show, we do actually know who the conspirators are from the get-go, which takes most of the tedious guesswork out of things.
 I’m sure there will be some surprises, but when you basically have Polenka downloading all the top secret evil plans onto a USB drive, during which you get to see everything that the conspirators are up to, you know the show isn’t going to pull a Rubicon and only reveal what any of it’s been about in episode 10.

 Parts of the show feel oddly out of sorts when Donald Trump has so shifted the Overton Window.
 Irons’ musings on where to draw a line when it comes to targeting Muslim-Americans is strange when the line’s basically been removed altogether.
-Moral concerns about Its 24-esque race against the clock to stop the baddies, using just a few means necessary, feels tame, particularly when the evil plans have already shown us it’s all a (spoiler) false flag operation and we’re dropping bunker busters on anything bigger than an otter in Afghanistan just because it might impress someone, somewhere, we don’t know who.
+Moral concerns about Its 24-esque race against the clock to stop the baddies, using just a few means necessary, feels tame, particularly when the evil plans have already shown us it’s all a (spoiler) (spoiler alert) false flag operation and we’re dropping bunker busters on anything bigger than an otter in Afghanistan just because it might impress someone, somewhere, we don’t know who.

 But there is action and excitement, albeit a tad predictable and unrealistic.
 This isn’t just a cerebral piece of left-wing angst, but something that really tries to excite the adrenal glands as well.
 Again, it’s 24-style, over-the-top action that tries to seem real but is just too silly to do it.
 Nevertheless, it’s decently executed.